Osigelialex/Osigelialex/README.md

 Software Engineer
 -----------------

-I'm currently a computer science undergraduate with a specialization in Software Engineering.
-I've been coding for quite some time now, and I'm interested in backend development
+I'm currently a computer science undergraduate and ALX trainee with a specialization in Software Engineering.
+I enjoy problem solving and development of quality software.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [osigelialex@gmail](mailto:osigelialex@gmail)